Uraxii/naous/source-art/writing/tutorial.md

 The plaza seems combed clean for only a brief moment.
 A shuddering vibration nearby acts as a siren's call.
 A new type of enemy seems to have kindly demolished the debris blocking one of the paths, but doesn't seem keen on letting us by without greeting us first.

 > A new Stilled enemy appears, slightly larger than the previous type.
-It has thicker, muscle-like appendages with sharp edges and points.
+It is a quadraped with thicker, muscle-like appendages with sharp edges and points.
 It moves notably faster and hits harder, though it takes a bit more time between attacks than the previous enemy.
 >
 > - _Miniboss Stilled_:
 >   - Tankier enemy, aggressive, feels fast but not hard to dodge.
 10-15 attacks to defeat but has a vulnerability to deal more damage